toubsen/wp-auto-more-tag/readme.txt

 1. This is the options page for Auto More Tag.

 == Changelog ==

+= 3.2.2 =
+* Integrated fix for repeated content on short posts

 = 3.2.1 =
 * Version bump in php files + readme for wordpress auto update